I have always loved making my own applesauce..but it was such a time consuming adventure removing ALL THOSE PEELS! Not anymore!

 - Steam the apples on your stove for about 20 minutes.
 I use a steamer basket for this.
 The apples should look wilted and soft.
-Alternately, place the apples in a pyrex casserole dish with lid and place in the microwave, covered.
+Alternately, place the apples in a Pyrex casserole dish with a lid and place in the microwave, covered.
 Cook for about 10 minutes.

 - Place all the apples and their juices into a high powered blender, like a Blentec.
 The apples should not go above the liquid lines, or the mixture will overflow.
 Add in your cinnamon.
 Close the lid, and puree on high for about a minute (I used the whole juice button on my Blendtec).

 - If you have a less powerful blender, or are using a food processor, this may take several minutes to get the creamy texture and to completely pulverize the peels.

 - Taste and add sweetener if necessary.